SamPrewitt/SamPrewitt.github.io/index.md

 >**Step 3:** Call your local Cannondale dealer to discuss availability

 ### How to Use
 - Before useing the Jekyll a rider should make sure front and rear suspension meets has the proper PSI (pounds per square inch) for their weight.
-See figure below.
+See Fox Air Pressure Chart below.

 ![](SJ_pressure.jpg)